 Louis Billaut Date : 1759-07-22

 Both of these particular people were French born and in the French army, not in the militia.
 And therefore unlikely of being the Louis marked up in the legend of the Chute de la Dame Blanche.

 As for Mathilde Robin, no such name has come up in the research in and around the time of the battle.
 Considering there is no certain sources as to their names, we have to consider the research and their story, inconclusive.

 However the legend of the Chute de la Dame Blanche, be it true or not, the waterfall runs as it has always done.
 The water keeps flowing, the veil creates the mist everything can hide in, perhaps even ghosts.
 But it isn’t all doom and gloom around the waterfall of the Chute de la Dame Blanche, but rather, the first source of light.

-In 1885 on the 29th of September at eight o’clock, a crowd is gathered on the Dufferin terrace in the city, 12 km away from the waterfall.
-For the first time in Canada at that distance, electrical light is powered from the power of the waterfall, bringing light again to the country, bringing Canada into the modern world.
+In 1885 on the 29th of September at eight o’clock, a crowd is gathered on the Dufferin terrace in the city, 12 km away from the gushing waterfall.
+For the first time in Canada at that distance, electrical light is powered from the power of the waterfall, bringing light again to the country and bringing Canada into the modern world.

 More like this